 Is Bhutan safe?

-We move in a group and I’ve never felt any form of acute danger.
+We moved in a group and I’ve never felt any form of acute danger.
 Everyone strolls in Bhutan, even the animals on the road, with cars approaching.
 Vehicles will thus drive at a slow speed everywhere and give way to pedestrians and animals.

 Regardless, crime happens everywhere in the world.
 Regardless you’re travelling solo or not, always practise a good level of awareness about your surroundings.
 And keep your room doors locked, of course.